arnavgautam/TreeHacks2015/HOLs/HOL-DeploySharePointVMs/HOL.md

 	_Virtual machine IP load balancing_

 1. Now enter SPVM2 dashboard and locate the quick glance section.
 Notice that the both virtual machines have the same virtual IP address and URL.
 That means, the load balancing is transparent for the user when a web site is retrieved.
-Internally, Windows Azure will redirect the traffic to either SPVM1 or SPVM2 hosts.
+Internally, Microsoft Azure will redirect the traffic to either SPVM1 or SPVM2 hosts.

 	![VM IP load balancing 2](Images/vm-ip-load-balancing-2.png?raw=true "VM IP load balancing 2")